FrancesCoronel/personal-website-v3/_posts/2014-12-23-first-meetup-first-impressions.md

     - vegetarian
 ---

-So I just went to my first [Meetup](https://meetup.com) ever on December 15 with [NorfolkJS](https://www.meetup.com/NorfolkJS/) and it was basically an [“Introduction to Travis-CI”](https://www.meetup.com/NorfolkJS/events/213364882/).
+So I just went to my first [Meetup](https://meetup.com) ever on December 15 with [NorfolkJS](https://www.meetup.com/NorfolkJS/) and it was basically an ["Introduction to Travis-CI"](https://www.meetup.com/NorfolkJS/events/213364882/).
 =======================================================================================================================================================================================================================================

 \[caption id="attachment\_3370" align="aligncenter"